Dental implants are the #1 recommended restoration for missing teeth. Why?

 There are several benefits of replacing your missing teeth with dental implants.
 Dental implants not only look and feel like your natural teeth, but they also function like it.

 Anytime the word “surgery” is associated with something, it tends to have a negative connotation.

 With dental implant surgery, a lot of our patients ask us, “Is it painful to get dental implants?“

-Our Simpsonville dentists, Dr. Godwin and Dr. Alexander, want to take a moment to tell you the truth about dental implants and what to expect with dental implant surgery.
+Our Simpsonville dentist, Dr. Godwin, wants to take a moment to tell you the truth about dental implants and what to expect with dental implant surgery.

 Does dental implant surgery hurt?

 First, let’s go over the surgical phase of a dental implant in Simpsonville, SC:

 - Step 1: You will be numbed with local anesthesia.
 We will not begin the procedure until the tooth area is completely numb.

 - Step 2: A space is created in your gums and jaw bone for the titanium post (the dental implant).
 Our dentists use 3D computerized planning to precisely place implants for predictable and long-lasting results.